310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% bubble Kuro %}
 It’s all good.
 I can still read it like this.

-But it *is* small enough to be kinda unclear… My face is gonna go all scary if I start squinting my eyes.
+But it *is* small enough to be kinda unclear… My face is gonna look scary if I start squinting my eyes.
 {% endbubble %}

 {% bubble Keito %}